Introduction & Overview

 - Depending on the plane you own or intend to charter, it can be cheaper to fly for real instead of using the 25 hours in the SIM, or vice versa.
 Some FNPT II can cost as much as a cheaper plane that might do the trick as well.
 Depends and can be decided on a case by case basis.
 Advantage of a sim is that, unlike real flying, it’s independent of weather, can be scheduled in advance and one can always hit the „freeze“ button to explain and discuss.

 - Note: The training outside ATO can, technically speaking, also be done in a VFR aircraft under VFR.
-This can be an option to learn the basics such as attitude flying in a less expensive plane and save some money for the first few hours.
+This can be an option to learn the basics such as attitude flying (pitch and power) in a less expensive plane and save some money for the first few hours.
 This might be subject to authority interpretation though.
+I list this here for completeness, to emphasize that IR training time, for instance, doesn’t necessarily require IFR flight plans.

 Summary: You can fly 30 or more hours with an IR instructor in your own airplane, or in a chartered one.
-You could also fly a 100 hours, but the ATO will still need you to fly at least 10 hours “inside” with them.
+You could also fly much more, e.g. 100 hours, but the ATO will still need you to fly at least 10 hours “inside” with them.
 The 10 hours “inside ATO” are a minimum and are always required.
-Some of my students who own an airplane would add their plane to an ATO, and apart from a “outside vs. inside” ATO transition, nothing changes.
+Some of my students who own an airplane have added their plane to an ATO, and apart from a “outside vs. inside ATO” transition on paper, nothing changes.

-Once you have 30 hours training completed, you sign up at an ATO and perform the remaining minimum of 10 hours followed by the skill test.
+Once you have your 30 hours training completed, you sign up at an ATO and perform the remaining minimum of 10 hours followed by the IR skill test.

-The liberty of the CB-IR is nice, but I must say it makes sense to chose the ATO beforehand, and in spite of flying 30 hours outside of this ATO, make sure you (or rather, your instructor will) already align the training procedures to this ATO during those 30 „outside“ ATO hours.
-This will make things easier for you, as you will already be accustomed to the finer and minor differences that are present in the aviation training approach (no milder words 😉 have ever been issued).
+The liberty of the CB-IR is nice, but I must say it makes sense to chose the ATO beforehand, and in spite of flying 30 hours outside of this ATO, make sure you (or rather, your instructor will) already align the training procedures to this ATO during those 30 „outside ATO” hours.
+This will make things easier for you, as you will already be accustomed to certain peculiarities of different ATOs.

-He then hires a qualified instructor who provides individual instruction according to the planned future utilization of the plane.
-The instructor also has a cooperating ATO where the owner pilot will eventually finish the 10 last hours of flight training.
+He then hires a qualified IRI instructor who provides individual instruction according to Floris’ future plans with his plane.
+The instructor also happens to know a cooperating ATO where the owner pilot will eventually finish the 10 last hours of flight training.

 Ideally, as is the case with myself, the instructor can facilitate the 30 hours individual instruction as well as the last 10 hours inside the ATO.
 Thereby, all training can be oriented to the ATOs standards and syllabus from the first hour onwards.

-He flies 30 hours with his instructor, and combines IFR training with the type of flying he intends to do (vacation, business, mountain etc..) as well as with the ATO procedures (yup, everyone re-invents the wheel a little bit).
+He flies 30, or maybe even more, hours with his instructor, and combines IFR training with the type of flying he intends to do (vacation, business, mountain etc..) as well as with the ATO procedures (yup, everyone re-invents the wheel a little bit).

-Once the 30 hours “outside ATO” are done, and if the ATO is of the cooperating persuasion, Floris’ plane can be added to the ATO certificate and he can finish his training inside the ATO on his own plane, with the same instructor he used so far.
-The skill test is also flown with an examiner aboard his own plane.
+Once the 30 hours “outside ATO” are done, and if the ATO is of the cooperating persuasion, Floris’ plane can even be added to the ATO fleet and he can finish his training inside the ATO on his own plane, with the same instructor he used so far.
+The IR skill test is also flown with an examiner aboard his own plane.

 For motivational purposes, here is a license with an IR.
-Yes, even utilizing the more customized CB-IR training route, it still takes some determination on your part to gain those two letters in your license, but it’s worth it.
-It’s also a more professional aviation system that you will be a part of.
-Therefore, the IR is a welcome occasion to introduce pilots to operate more procedurally, and less “seat of the pants”.
+In the end, even utilizing the more customized CB-IR training route, it still takes determination on your part to get those two letters (IR) in your license, but it’s worth it.
+Flying IFR means accessing a more professional aviation system, and now you are allowed and able to partake in it.
+Therefore, the IR is also welcome occasion to introduce pilots to fly more procedurally and standardized, along with the “big boys” in the system.

 I once heard an accomplished IR pilot and avid proponent of SOP (standard operating procedures) state that “flying IFR should not be exciting, it is supposed to be boring and uneventful, that’s the goal.”
-I’d say he is right, and add, that IFR flying is a fantastic way to experience joy, excitement and feeling accomplishments while keeping the flying structured, uneventful and safe.
+I’d say he is right, and may add that IFR flying is a fantastic way to experience joy, excitement and feeling accomplished while keeping the flying structured, uneventful and safe.

 I hope this guide and intro to the EASA CB-IR was useful.
 Please comment below or contact me anytime if you have any questions or remarks regarding the EASA CB-IR.